Wild Asparagus is a delicious spring find! This guide will help you find it, pick it and prepare it for the most delicious treat!

-I remember as a child my mother going out to look for wild asparagus in the spring.
-She’d typically look along rural roadways where irrigation ran alongside.
+I remember as a child my mother going out to look for wild asparagus in the early spring.

 Avoid private property unless you are invited but it’s very common to find the asparagus in ditches on the side of a road.
 Park and walk the ditch.

 You’ll note in the photos some dead, yellowish, tall, wispy plant material around the new asparagus growth.

 They are probably surrounded by higher weeds or grasses so it does take a persistent eye.
 We found one or two stalks at each plant site.

 It the fall the plants become a yellowish-orange color.

 This is a great way to identify spots to check again in the following spring.